-Here are some reputable domain registrars to consider.
+Here are some reputable domain registrars and their starting prices to consider.

 A web host is a big computer (aka, server) that stores your websites.
-Some giant companies – like Amazon, IBM, and FB, own and manage their web servers; other businesses simply rent their servers from a hosting provider (which is a lot more cheaper and easier).
+Some giant companies – like Amazon, IBM, and FB, own and manage their own web servers; other businesses simply rent their servers from a web hosting provider (which is a lot cheaper and easier).